 Vision Loss Rehabilitation Canada Distinguished Community Partner Award

-VLRC Partner Award, a blue VLRC globe
+VLRC Partner Award, a blue VLRC globe.

 The VLRC Distinguished Community Partner Award, established in 2022, recognizes VLRC's community partners for their outstanding contributions in expanding access to integrated vision loss rehabilitation.
 Working together, VLRC and their community partners enable blind or partially sighted Canadians to live the lives they choose.